AtomicLinkRPC/alr-preview/docs/assets/city_guide_example_src/client_main.cpp.md

    cout << "  Temperature:   " << weather.temperature << " F" << endl;

    // Use the 'hasStructField' method to check if the remote supports a
    // particular field.
-If the remote does not support the field, the default
+If the remote does not support the field, the local
-   // value for that field will be returned. if (remoteCaps::hasStructField::cityguide::WeatherInfo::conditionsV2()) {
+   // default value for that field will be read. if (remoteCaps::hasStructField::cityguide::WeatherInfo::conditionsV2()) {
       // The remote supports v2 of the weather conditions, which is a struct. cout << "  Wind:          " << weather.conditionsV2.windDirection